abhayv2/LLama3.1-Langchain-postgres-query/README.md

 ## 🛠️ Customising

 * Swap `OLLAMA_MODEL` for any model you have in Ollama (`llama3.1:70b`, `phi3`, etc.).
-* Use any Postgres database—schema introspection is automatic.
+* Use any Postgres database, the schema introspection is automatic.
 * Edit prompts directly inside the notebook cells to suit your style.